UST-QuAntiL/QuantME-UseCases/2023-closer/README.md

 # CLOSER 2023 Prototype

-Variational quantum algorithms (VQAs) comprise various complex reoccurring tasks that are not part of the original set of [QuantME modeling constructs](https://www.iaas.uni-stuttgart.de/publications/Weder2020_QuantumWorkflows.pdf), e.g., parameter optimization or objective evaluation.
+Variational Quantum Algorithms (VQAs) comprise various complex reoccurring tasks that are not part of the original set of [QuantME modeling constructs](https://www.iaas.uni-stuttgart.de/publications/Weder2020_QuantumWorkflows.pdf), e.g., parameter optimization or objective function evaluation.
 As the lack of modeling support for these tasks complicates the process of modeling VQAs in workflows, we developed an extension for QuantME that introduces a new set of modeling constructs specifically tailored for VQAs.

 In the following sections, we showcase how these new QuantME4VQA modeling constructs can be used to model and execute an exemplary VQA that solves the Maximum Cut (MaxCut) problem using the [Quantum Approximate Optimization Algorithm (QAOA)](https://arxiv.org/pdf/1411.4028.pdf).

 The use case utilizes the QuantME Transformation Framework and Quokka: